Angelica Panganiban: 2013–2022: Established actress

-In 2014, Panganiban top-billed a comedy-satire film, Beauty in a Bottle with Angeline Quinto and Assunta de Rossi.
-She starred in a romantic comedy film entitled That Thing Called Tadhana opposite JM De Guzman.
-This was one of the entries in the 2014 Cinema One Originals Film Festival where Panganiban was hailed as Best Actress for two consecutive years.
-She also received an Achievement in Acting nomination in the 2015 Guam International Film Festival for her exceptional performance as Mace Castillo in the said movie.
+In 2014, Panganiban starred in the Antoinette Jadaone comedy film Beauty in a Bottle with Angeline Quinto and Assunta de Rossi.
+She then starred again in a Cinema One Originals entry through Jadaone’s romantic comedy That Thing Called Tadhana opposite JM De Guzman.
+She won the festival’s Best Actress award for the second consecutive time.
+The film achieved box-office success with its February 2015 commercial release, and its quotable lines earned Panganiban the title “Hugot Queen.”
+She also received an Achievement in Acting nomination in the Guam International Film Festival for her performance.